MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 the command "restart-service winrm"?
 [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"): y

-The second command uses the Get-PSSessionConfiguration cmdlet to get the MaintenanceShell session configuration.
-The command uses a pipeline operator (|) to send the results of the command to the Format-List cmdlet, which displays all of the properties of the session configuration object in a list.
+PS> Get-PSSessionConfiguration MaintenanceShell | Format-List -Property *

-PS> Get-PSSessionConfiguration MaintenanceShell | Format-List -Property * xmlns            : http://schemas.microsoft.com/wbem/wsman/1/config/PluginConfiguration
+xmlns            : http://schemas.microsoft.com/wbem/wsman/1/config/PluginConfiguration
 Name             : MaintenanceShell
 Filename         : %windir%\system32\pwrshplugin.dll